ivankobe/AOC2020/README.md

 # Advent of Code 2020
-Solutionst to AOC 2020 problems
+Solutionst to AOC 2020 problems written in OCaml